Intel-bigdata/mxNetOnYARN/README.md

 `task_command` is the command that specifies the detailed configure of machine learning tasks, e.g., `job.py --kv-store sync --data-dir` for distributed training.
 The basic format is similar to single node MXNet tasks without `python` prefix.
 So, all MXNet parameters are supported, and can be added to `task_command`.

-## MXNetonYARN Detailed Design
+## MXNetonYARN Basic Design

-### Training
+### Basic Design

+Here is the basic design of MXNetOnYARN:

 ![Basic Design](images/mx_yarn_workflow.png)
-After users submitted MXNet jobs on client node, MXNetOnYARN will do the following steps:
+We can see that After users submitted MXNet jobs on client node, MXNetOnYARN will do the following steps:

 1. Launch a scheduler on client node.
 2. Client node submit MXNetAPPMaster container.